-The online Application for Admission to Graduate Studies form and checklist are available from the University's website at http://www.uwinnipeg.ca/graduate-studies/future-students/application-form.html.
+The online Application for Admission to Graduate Studies form and checklist are available from the University's website at Online Application | Graduate Studies | The University of Winnipeg (uwinnipeg.ca)

 For applicants applying to more than one program, each application requires a separate application, fee, and supporting documents.
 All relevant information (including all reference to previous post-secondary education), supporting documentation, and the non-refundable application fee must be submitted with the application.
 Students are advised to complete the application form with reference to the Fact Sheet of the program to which they are applying, as each program has some admission requirements specific to it.

 Applicants will be notified as soon as possible after the due date for applications has passed if they have not met the admission requirements.
 Consideration may be given to late applications received after the published application due dates.
 The decision to evaluate a late application is at the discretion of the appropriate Graduate Program Committee Chair.

-Application Fee

-Each time an applicant applies to the University for admission or readmission, an application fee is required.
+Application Fee: Each time an applicant applies to the University for admission or readmission, an application fee is required.
 This fee, non-refundable and not applicable to tuition fees, must accompany the application for admission form.

 The University of Winnipeg application fees for Canadian citizens and permanent residents, and for International students are subject to change.
-Please consult the Graduate Studies website of the University for current applicable fees.
+Please consult the Graduate Studies website for current applicable fees Fee Overview | Graduate Studies | The University of Winnipeg (uwinnipeg.ca)